frankdejonge/SymfonyEventSauceExample/README.md

 3. An admin approves or declines the application in a dashboard.
 4. The applicant receives an email.

+## What's in the demo:

+This demo features some of the more complex setups eventsauce has to offer.
+It uses sync and async projections, uses RabbitMQ for async message consumers, uses Doctrine for the message repository and has a complete set of tests.

 ## Running the example

 ```bash